jschristie/docs/sources/cache-refresh/register.md

 disabled by default.
 The custom-script feature of the Gluu Server is used to prepare the `User Registration`.

+> Note: When possible, we recommend handling user registration in your app locally, then pushing the information to the Gluu Server via [SCIM 2.0](../api/scim-2.0.md).
+This will give you much more control and flexibility in defining the exact registration process you want users to go through.

 ## Preparing Gluu Server
 The user registry requires enabling from the [custom scripts](../customize/script.md) section of the Admin Panel.
 In brief, the admin has to click on the [configuration](../oxtrust/configuration.md) menu